cocotb/cocotb/docs/source/quickstart.rst

 Quickstart Guide
 ****************
 The following sections describe, in short with examples, how to setup a few minimal cocotb testcases, how to run the simulation and how to view the generated waveform.
-For a more thorough and complete explanations about some of the intricacies of cocotb testbenches refer to the :ref:`writing_tbs` page.
+For a thorough explanation about the cooctb testbench concepts used in this quickstart guide, refer to the :ref:`writing_tbs` page.

 Prerequisites
 =============